techiediaries/techiediaries/_posts/2020/angular-9/2019-06-21-angular-9-dom-queries-viewchild-viewchildren-example.md

 > **Note**: View queries are set before the `ngAfterViewInit` callback is called.

-## Querying Standard HTML Elements with Template References
+## Querying Standard HTML Elements with Angular Template References

 We can also query standard HTML elements using `ViewChild` and template reference variables.
 Let's go back to our `src/app/app.component.html` file and change it as follows: